SozonovAA/mth_reader/README.md

 # mth_reader
-# "Multithreaded file reading and string key search"
+# Multithreaded file reading and string key search

 To build an app on Linux use: